dedupeio/dedupe/docs/index.rst

 *dedupe is a library that uses machine learning to perform de-duplication and entity resolution quickly on structured data.*

-If you're looking for the documentation for the Dedupe.io API, you can find that here: https://apidocs.dedupe.io/
+If you're looking for the documentation for the Dedupe.io Web API, you can find that here: https://apidocs.dedupe.io/

 **dedupe** will help you: